ReneOlsthoorn/Ground/README.md

 2025.04.15: Bertus game added.
 Written in 400 lines of code.
 2025.06.06: Asm arrays added (see snake.g)
 2025.06.10: Game Of Life added.
+2025.06.13: Removed usage of innerclasses in the structure of the compiler.
+Using namespaces now.